WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 which ignores several errors and stylistic considerations.
 See the ``setup.cfg`` file for a full and accurate listing of stylistic codes to ignore.

 All WBIA Python code requires a Linter to be run on any code contributions for the main code base.
-While we do not explicitly require this for WBIA plug-ins, we STRONGLY suggest using one for all Python code.
+While we do not explicitly require this for WBIA plugins, we STRONGLY suggest using one for all Python code.
 We do acknowledge, however, that the full Python Flake8 (http://flake8.pycqa.org/en/latest/) specification is quire restrictive.
 We have a set of allowed errors and warnings to ignore, below:

 ```
 D100, D101, D102, D103, D105